Numismatic Bibliomania Society

 Section 4.
 Any member of the society may be removed from active membership (censured, suspended, or expelled) by the Board of Trustees on its own initiative or upon the written complaint of at least two members of the society.
 No such disciplinary action shall be taken by the Board of Trustees except for cause and after hearing upon due notice to the member.
 Any disciplinary action shall require the affirmative vote of two-thirds of the Board of Trustees at a regular or special meeting called by any member of the board.

 Section 5.
 Officers and Trustees can be removed from office with the affirmative vote of two-thirds of trustees at a board meeting.
 The President will be responsible to contact the officer or trustee to review the issue(s) in advance of a board meeting.
-No such action shall be taken by the Board of Trustees except for officers and trustees failing to fulfill their required duties and/or causing harm to the organization.
+No such action shall be taken by the Board of Trustees except for officers and trustees failing to fulfill their required duties and/or causing harm to the association.
 In the event the President is the officer committing such offenses, the Vice-President shall be the responsible to review the issue(s) with the President, assemble the Board of Trustees, and lead a vote of the board.

 ARTICLE III.
 MEETINGS